 Homeschooling in the DRC

 Given that the legal status of homeschooling in the DRC is unclear, expat parents see this as an alternative schooling option.
-On the one hand, public schools are generally underfunded.
-On the other hand, international schools can be exorbitant.
+On the one hand, public schools are generally underfunded, while international schools can be exorbitant.
 Homeschooling helps expat families find a good balance.

-New arrivals who want to homeschool their children are advised to do their research on various curricula.
-They can also contact expats living in the country through social media pages for personal guidance and advice.
+If you want to homeschool your children, we recommend doing research on various curricula.
+You can also contact expats living in the country through social media pages for personal guidance and advice.

-Access to special needs education in the DRC is unfortunately limited.
-We advise that expats contact and consult with private schools to find out if the level of their services is suitable.
+Unfortunately, access to special-needs education in the DRC is limited.
+We advise that expats contact and consult with private schools to determine whether the services they offer are suitable.

-The American School of Kinshasa, for instance, typically supports students with mild to moderate learning barriers.
-They advocate for inclusive education and have trained teachers and administrative staff to offer this.
+For instance, the American School of Kinshasa typically supports students with mild to moderate learning barriers.
+The school advocates for inclusive education and has trained teachers and administrative staff to offer this.
 Students with physical handicaps can also access the school.

 Tutors in the DRC

-Having a tutor can help both expat children and adults integrate into their new life in the DRC.
-Expats who do not speak French may encounter some culture shock, and hiring a tutor to help learn the basics can be a great benefit.
+Having a tutor can help both expat children and adults integrate into their new lives in the DRC.
+If you do not speak French, you may initial experience some culture shock, so hiring a tutor to help you learn the basics can help greatly.

 Finding a local tutor is perhaps best done by networking with other residents, as well as asking at private schools.
-Access to the internet also allows families to find tutors from all over the world who are willing to conduct online tutorials.
+You can also find tutors from all over the world who conduct online tutorial sessions.

 Further reading